-Section 6.
+Section 7.
 Guidelines

 Guidelines established by the Secretary of Administration regarding parental leave are published through the Directives Management System (Reference Management Directive 530.2).
-Guidelines regarding state-paid benefits while on parental leave are published through the Directives Management System (Reference Management Directive 530.4).
+Guidelines regarding benefits while on parental leave are published through the Directives Management System (Reference Management Directive 530.4).

-Section 7.
+Section 8.
 It is understood by both parties that the provisions of this Article are consistent with the Pennsylvania Human Relations Act, 43 P.S.
-Sections 951 et seq. and the Family and Medical Leave Act of 1993, 29 USC Section 2601 et seq. and that leave granted in accordance with this Article shall be designated as leave under the provisions of the Act.
+Sections 951, et seq., and the Family and Medical Leave Act of 1993, 29 U.S.C.
+Section 2601, et seq.